 Drumshanbo Gunpowder Irish Gin

-Made with Chinese gunpowder tea, other Asian botanicals (twelve in total, including the tea) and “Irish curiosity” are the hallmarks of this gin.
+Chinese gunpowder tea, other Asian botanicals (twelve in total, including the tea) and “Irish curiosity” are the hallmarks of this gin.
 Drumshanbo Gunpowder Irish Gin (aside from having a fun-to-say-name) is rich in anise and citrus flavors that meld just about perfectly with the juniper and other berry flavors.

 Made using Rangpur limes – a hybrid of citron and mandarin oranges, and sometimes called lemandarin – Tanqueray Rangpur is a highly citrusy gin that livens up any tonic.
 If you’re a fan of Tanqueray’s standard offering, this will remind you of that, but zestier.